GeneCard-BioImage provides:

 PAS staining is mainly used to stain structures containing a high proportion of carbohydrates (including glycogen)3, such as the identification of mucus secretion in a mouse asthma model4.

-This workflow achieves objective automatic analysis of PAS slides counting the relative total number of PAS-positive granules and the relative total area of PAS-positive granules in the PAS slides.
+This workflow achieves objective and automated analysis of PAS slides counting the relative total number of PAS-positive granules and the relative total area of PAS-positive granules in the PAS slides.

-Note:The tissue slides used in this example were scanned using the Pannoramic 250 FLASH digital pathology scanner from 3DHISTECH.
+Note:The tissue slide images used in this example were scanned using the Pannoramic 250 FLASH digital pathology scanner from 3DHISTECH.
 A 20× brightfield objective lens was used to obtain full-slide high-resolution digital images, which were saved in the .mrxs format for further analysis.
+The file size of the .mrxs format for this example slide is approximately 600 MB.

 References